RajithaRanasinghe/Visual-Studio-IDE-Setup-Guide--CMake--wxWidgets--OpenGL--and-vcpkg/README.md

 ###  Download and Install CMake

-CMake is an open-source, cross-platform family of tools designed to build, test, and package software.
-It controls the software compilation process using simple platform and compiler-independent configuration files, and generates native makefiles and workspaces that can be used in the compiler environment of your choice.
+1. Download the CMake installer from the [official CMake website](https://cmake.org/download/).

-Download the CMake installer from the [official CMake website](https://cmake.org/download/).
+2. Run the installer and follow the setup instructions.

 ## Set Up Visual Studio Project